rocky-linux/documentation/docs/books/learning_bash/02-using-variables.md

 The `export` command allows you to export a variable.

 A variable is only valid in the environment of the shell script process.
 In order for the **child processes** of the script to know the variables and their contents, they must be exported.

 The modification of a variable exported in a child process cannot be traced back to the parent process.

-!!!
-NOTE
+!!! note

     Without any option, the `export` command displays the name and values of the exported variables in the environment.